-However, only $28 million in funding goes to research into eating disorders.
-In contrast, the total combined funding for the three conditions mentioned above is over $900 million.
+Despite 30 million people suffering from an appetite disorder in the US, only $28 million in funding goes to researching eating disorders each year.
+In contrast, the total combined funding for autism, schizophrenia, and Alzheimer’s is over $900 million.

-Marijuana’s Effect on Appetite
+The Effect of Cannabis on Appetite

 1 – Girl Scout Cookies